cockpit-project/cockpit/HACKING.md

 Refer to the [testing README](test/README.md) for details on running the Cockpit integration tests locally.

-## Python bridge
+## Bridge

-Most distro releases now ship a replacement for the C bridge written in Python.
+The Cockpit bridge is the initial program launched in a Cockpit Linux session:
+Its stdin/out is connected to the web socket (and thus to JavaScript in the [pages](pkg/)), where it speaks a [JSON protocol](doc/protocol.md) that multiplexes "channels" -- abstractions of operating system APIs that the pages use to implement their functionality.
+This protocol is translated into operating system calls such as opening or writing files, D-Bus calls, or HTTP queries.
+Think of the bridge as the moral equivalent of "bash" in a human SSH session.

-It resides in `src/cockpit` with most of its rules in `src/Makefile.am`.
+The bridge resides in `src/cockpit` with most of its rules in `src/Makefile.am`.
 This directory was chosen because it matches the standard so-called "src layout" convention for Python packages, where each package (`cockpit`) is a subdirectory of the `src` directory.

 ### Running the bridge

-The Python bridge can be used interactively on a local machine:
+The bridge can be used interactively on a local machine out of the source tree:

     PYTHONPATH=src python3 -m cockpit.bridge